omarambrosi/colab_utils/README.md

-# Colab Utils
+# colab_utils
-This directory contains functions that extend and simplify the intereaction between Colab and Pandas, BigQuery and YouTube.
+This package contains functions that extend and simplify the intereaction between Colab and BigQuery, YouTube and files in general.

 To import all the functions into a Colab notebook:
 ```